-Excessive awareness of your own thoughts, counting for no special reason, bothered by certain sounds, words or music, excessively aware of normal bodily functions, blinking, breathing, heart…
+Excessive awareness of your own thoughts, counting for no special reason, bothered by certain sounds, words, or music, excessively aware of normal bodily functions like blinking, breathing, or heart beating.

-Having bad luck, lucky/unlucky numbers, colors, numbers, multiples of numbers…
+Having bad luck, lucky/unlucky numbers, colors, or multiples of numbers.

-Washing your hands or body repeatedly and excessively, using gloves, paper or some other item to touch or pick up things, disinfecting yourself, your possessions or having others disinfect themselves, changing or having others change clothes frequently in order to avoid contamination, frequent avoidance or avoidance of touching for fear of contamination…
+Washing your hands or body repeatedly and excessively.
+Using gloves, paper, or some other item to touch or pick things up.
+Disinfecting yourself and your possessions or having others disinfect themselves.
+Changing or having others change clothes frequently in order to avoid contamination.
+Also, frequently avoiding touching others or things for fear of contamination.

-Keeping your things perfectly neat and clean, not using newly purchased items for fear of messing them up, avoiding using rooms, closets anything once it has been arranged perfectly, saying things perfectly…
+Keeping your things perfectly neat and clean, not using newly purchased items for fear of messing them up, avoiding using rooms, closets, or anything storage space once it has been arranged perfectly, saying things perfectly.

-Locks, doors, windows, stoves, car doors, headlights, water faucets, electrical appliances, extinguished cigarettes, matches, repetitive praying, crossing self, what you have read, columns of numbers, your memory, item you think you may have left behind, food for fear of contamination…
+Checking locks, doors, windows, stoves, car doors, headlights, water faucets, electrical appliances, extinguished cigarettes, and matches.
+Repetitively praying or crossing oneself.
+Checking what you have read, columns of numbers, your memory, the item you think you may have left behind, or food for fear of contamination.

-Think thoughts in a specific or special way, know or learn everything on a specific topic, create specific thoughts or images, checking memory for past harm to self/others…
+Thinking thoughts in a specific or special way, knowing or learning everything on a specific topic, creating specific thoughts or images, checking memory for past harm to self/others.

 Counting while performing certain activities, repeating behaviors a certain number of times, performing behaviors odd or even numbers of times.